 Powdered peanut butter is a must-have if you love peanut butter but don’t want to eat as much fat.
 I don’t find I get the flavour I want in overnight oats by using just 1 or 2 tablespoons of regular peanut butter.
 By using powdered peanut butter I get all the peanut butter flavour without adding a ton of calories

-I don’t always add protein powder to my overnight oats but it is an easy way to get some extra protein in the morning and I like the texture it creates.
+I’ll often add protein powder to my overnight oats to get some extra protein in the morning and I like the texture it creates.
 Pea protein-based proteins like Vega create a cookie-dough like texture that is perfect in these brownie batter oats too!

 Add regular peanut butter or powdered peanut butter plus frozen berries or a few tablespoons of chia seed jam.

 Add a grated carrot, raisins, cinnamon and a few walnuts.
-This is one of my favourites!
 I like adding some shredded coconut and maybe some pineapple too.

 Another favourite!
 Add sliced mango, pineapple, banana and shredded coconut.

 Add sliced strawberries, a few tablespoons of coconut yogurt and a squeeze of fresh lemon juice.
 You can also make this with light coconut milk instead of almond milk for extra creaminess!
-This is really good with blueberries too.
+This is really good with blueberries too for a take on blueberry lemon cheesecake.

 I couldn’t make a list of overnight oat flavours and leave off pumpkin pie overnight oats!
 I eat these year round and never get sick of them.
 Simply add a few spoonfuls of pumpkin puree and pumpkin pie spice to the mixture.
 I like adding vanilla protein to this version, some vanilla coconut yogurt is awesome too!